 Then, in March 2014, I bought a one-way ticket, showed up at his monastery, traded my street clothes for a set of burgundy robes, and spent the next 21 months meditating around 15 hours a day, every day.
 I sometimes like to say that during that time I learned how to love myself, but another way to put it would be that I internalized the practice to a degree that it fundamentally shifted my baseline state of consciousness to “meditator’s mind.”

 As the story goes, in December 2015, I disrobed, left Myanmar, and returned to laylife.
 I then spent seven months living on an organic vegetable farm in California, getting my hands into the Earth, living in an intentional community, and experiencing what it was like to be in relationship again.

 Ever since, my personal practice has largely been about integrating these wisdom teachings with the realities of everyday life, such as work, relationship, money, balance, and making time for white space.

 In the summer of 2017, I moved back to Portland Oregon, and began teaching.

-As for the ADHD, shame, depression, and other issues I mentioned at the start, some of those things have completely dissolved (e.g. I’m no longer passive aggressive, and have a pretty epic emotional & somatic awareness), while other things, like shame and apathy, haven’t completely fallen off, but they occur way less frequently and intensely, and have very little impact on my life anymore.
+As for the ADHD, shame, depression, and other issues I mentioned at the start, some of those things have completely dissolved (e.g. I’m no longer passive-aggressive, and have a pretty epic emotional & somatic awareness), while other things, like shame and apathy, haven’t completely fallen off, but they occur way less frequently and intensely, and have almost no impact on my life anymore.